asmuth/brokerd/readme.md

-Fyerhose
+Fyrehose
 ========

-fyerhose is a scala-based, clusterable pub/sub daemon designed to stream json events. it allows for server-side history replay, event filtering and a few more advanced queries.
+fyrehose is a scala-based, clusterable pub/sub daemon designed to stream json events. it allows for server-side history replay, event filtering and a few more advanced queries.

 Synopsis
 --------

-Fyerhose opens up a tcp (and optionally udp) port to which you stream one event (an arbitrary json object/hash) per packet/message.
+Fyrehose opens up a tcp (and optionally udp) port to which you stream one event (an arbitrary json object/hash) per packet/message.
 A messages starting with an ASCII bang ("!") will set the connection into query-mode: